 “Their [City Hall workers] bodies are here but their minds aren’t, so we were concerned they may be oblivious to the risks Coronavirus presents,” said Husselbuck.

 “We’ve been able to move a few of them home but the majority are physically fused to their seats and it will likely take Hard Rock time to get the remaining bodies out.”

 “It’s challenging but we’ll get them home.
 The safety of each and every New Orleanian is our number one priority.
 Startingggggggggg now.”

 For those concerned about the plan possibly disrupting city services, Mayor Cantrell said citizens need not worry.

-“We like to set a standard of service that our citizens can count on and, with though our employees’ bodies will now join their minds at home in their warm beds, we think New Orleanians will feel comfortable knowing absolutely nothing has changed,” said the mayor.
+“We like to set a standard of service that our citizens can count on and, although our employees’ bodies will now join their minds at home in their warm beds, we think New Orleanians will feel comfortable knowing absolutely nothing has changed,” said the mayor.